fleetdm/fleet/docs/Contributing/API-for-contributors.md

 ### Search targets

-Accepts a search query and a list host IDs to omit and returns a set of up to ten matching hosts.
+Accepts a search query and a list of host IDs to omit and returns a set of up to ten matching hosts.
 If a query ID is provided and the referenced query allows observers to run, targets will include hosts for which the user has an observer role.